g00glen00b/dimitri.codes/content/posts/2016-09-06-producing-rest-apis-with-spring/index.md

 featuredImage: "../../images/logos/spring-boot.png"
 categories: ["Java", "Tutorials"]
 tags: ["REST", "Spring", "Spring boot", "Spring MVC", "Web", "Web services"]
+excerpt: "Spring boot became quite popular as a framework for microservices.
+In this tutorial I will show you how to produce and consume REST API's with Spring boot."
 ---

 In the past couple of weeks I've written [a few simple applications using Spring boot](/tag/spring-boot/).
 With Spring MVC it's also quite easy to serve REST API's.
 In this article I'll show you how to create such a REST API and how to consume one using `RestTemplate`.